itz-winter/kelpyyium-bot/README.md

 - **Utility Commands**: Offers various helpful commands for server management.
 - **Reply Handling**: Relayed replies include clickable jump links to the original message.
 - **Cross-Server Message Deletion**: Deletes relayed copies when a message is deleted in one server.

-## Contributing

-Contributions are welcome!
-Feel free to submit issues or pull requests to improve the bot.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.